Free Fall Associates: Origin

 Freeman, along with friend Jim Connelley, started Epyx as Automated Simulations as a vehicle to publish a game they had created together called Starfleet Orion for the Commodore PET home computer.
 They eventually published dozens of titles for numerous platforms, some very successful.

 By 1981, however, Freeman had become frustrated with what he called "office politics" and decided to leave the company.
 His wife, Westfall, joined him, though she cites a desire to learn assembly language programming on the Atari 8-bit computers as a motivation.
 Reiche joined the duo as the company's third member.

-Free Falls' first game was 1982's Tax Dodge, a maze chase for Atari 8-bit computers.
+Free Fall's first game was 1982's Tax Dodge, a maze chase for Atari 8-bit computers.
 According to Freeman, "Mainstream adults loved the idea, and we got written up in some major business magazines, but the market wasn't there yet".

 Association with Electronic Arts

 Soon Freeman made a contact that would prove pivotal for both Free Fall and the fledgling computer game publisher, Electronic Arts (EA).
 The same day he incorporated his company, Trip Hawkins contacted Freeman.
 Freeman was attracted by EA's generous attitude and the welcome windfall of development cash.
 Soon, Free Fall signed EA's first two development contracts.

 Their first game, Archon, was inspired by sword-and-sorcery themes and the holographic chess-like game in Star Wars.
-Originally intended for two-players, EA requested a single-player mode.
+Originally intended for two players, EA requested a single-player mode.
 Freeman and Reiche designed the game and created the art while Westfall implemented it on an Atari 800 computer.

 Archon was released in 1983 in the first batch of games from Electronic Arts.
 It was a hit, and EA asked for a sequel.
 Freeman and Westfall significantly altered the gameplay, strategies, and premise of the game, adding a new board, spells, creatures, and abilities.
 Archon II: Adept was released in 1984.
 Ports of both games were published by EA as two of the earliest games for the Amiga.

 Freeman and Reiche, working with programmer Robert Leyland, developed a murder mystery game concurrently with Archon.
 Murder on the Zinderneuf generates a new plot each time it is played.
 Freeman says he was inspired by his favorite board game, Clue.
 It released a few weeks after Archon.